Cantal: Geography

 Cantal lies in the middle of France's central plateau.
 The Cantal range is a group of extinct and eroded volcanic peaks.
 Its highest point is the Plomb du Cantal, which reaches an elevation of 1858 m.
 Its neighbors are Puy Mary (elev.
 1787 m) and Puy Chavaroche (elev.
 5722 ft).
 To their north lie the Cézallier and Dore ranges and the arid Artense Plateau.
 Immediately to their east is the fertile Planèze Plateau, bound on its east by the Monts de la Margeride.

-The principal rivers are the Alagnon, which is tributary to the Allier; the Celle and Truyère, tributary to the Lot; and the Cère and Rhue, tributary to the Dordogne.
+The principal rivers are the Alagnon, which is a tributary to the Allier; the Celle and Truyère, tributary to the Lot; and the Cère and Rhue, tributary to the Dordogne.
 At an elevation of 250 m above sea level, the low point of the province lies in the Lot valley.
-The Truyère valley skirts the Planèze on the south and divides it from the Monts d'Aubrac, whose foothills include the thermal springs of Chaudesaigues.
+The Truyère valley skirts the Planèze on the south and divides it from the Monts d'Aubrac, whose foothills include the thermal springs of Chaudes-Aigues.
 The western area of the department consists of grassy plateaus and river valleys.

 At first, Cantal was divided into four arrondissements—Aurillac, Mauriac, Saint-Flour and Murat (later merged with Saint-Flour).